Trust4AI/GENIE/README.md

 ## 2. Deployment

 The component can be deployed in two main ways: locally and using Docker.
-Each method has its specific requirements and steps to ensure a smooth and successful deployment.
+Each method has specific requirements and steps to ensure a smooth and successful deployment.
 This section provides detailed instructions for both deployment methods, ensuring you can choose the one that best fits your environment and use case.

 ### i.
 Local deployment

 Local deployment is ideal for development and testing purposes.
-It allows you to run the component on your local machine, making it easier to debug and modify the code as needed.
+It allows you to run the component on your local machine, making debugging and modifying the code easier.

 #### Pre-requirements